Our mission and vision

 - We will be a true performing arts special collections repository – striving for balance in dance, music, and theatre, with attention given to puppetry in the performing arts.
 Acquiring music collections had a thirty-year head start on dance and theatre at SCPA, but we are pursuing new consequential collections towards achieving equilibrium.

-- Our collecting and services will anticipate trends in scholarship at UMD and our larger research community.
+- Our collecting and services will anticipate trends in scholarship at UMD and our larger researcher and artist-scholar community.
 We do this through building relationships with faculty and students, but also with our more engaged and regular external scholars.
-It is from our users that we learn what they need, and then envision how we will meet that need.
+It is from our users that we learn what they need, and then we envision how to meet that need.

 - Our international acclaim for collections and services will continue to rise.

-- Finally, we will always serve as a laboratory environment for archivists in training, as well as for musicologists and ethnomusicologists who are seeking formal experience working hands-on with primary source materials.
-We are an ideal special collections for experiential learning, and students will have the opportunity to expand existing skills, while learning new ones, in a practically applicable archives setting.
+- We will always serve as a laboratory environment for archivists in training, as well as for musicologists, ethnomusicologists, and digital humanists who are seeking experience working hands-on with primary source materials.
+We are an ideal special collections for experiential learning, and students are afforded the opportunity to expand existing skills, while learning new ones, in a practically applicable archives setting.